 - TIP: I freeze the pastry cutter and bowl to help the butter to stay cold.

 - Store remaining Cherry Pumpkin Scones in an airtight container for up to two days (if you don’t eat them by then).

-- You can make the Pumpkin Spiced Pepitas the day before also
+- You can make the Maple Pepitas the day before also

-- Store remaining pumpkin spice pepitas in an airtight container at room temperature for up to 2 weeks.
+- Store remaining pepitas in an airtight container at room temperature for up to 2 weeks.

-- Use sugared pepitas on cheesecake, muffins, salads, or just to snack on.
+- Use maple pepitas on cheesecake, muffins, salads, or just to snack on.

 - Turbinado Sugar- options alternatives

 - Serving Size: 1 scone

 - Sodium: 270.1 mg

 - Cholesterol: 50.8 mg